Fuel System

 Fuel Pressure Regulator:

 Fuel Pressure Regulator operation in a fuel system.
-Excess pressure is bled off and returned to the fuel tank.
+Excess pressure is usually bled off and returned to the fuel tank.

 The Computer looks at all the sensors, does math, and decides how much fuel to give.
 To help it decide quickly, the computer was given a “map” to start from – the fueling we expect it will likely need, plus any corrections the math decided it needed to do.